 Not available in web format, please use the contact details to request a patient information sheet

 Topic: Mental Health, Primary Care; Subtopic: Depression, Not Assigned; Disease: Depression, All Diseases

 1. GP treatment as usual (TAU) supplemented by a debt management advice leaflet (control)

 2. GP treatment as usual supplemented by debt advice leaflet and primary care based CAB debt advice, including a shared GP/CAB Advisor comprehensive assessment (intervention)

 Follow Up Length: 12 month(s)

-Depression (Measured by BDI-II score); Timepoint(s): Baseline, 4 and 12 months
+Depression, measured using the BDI-II score; Timepoint(s): baseline, 4 and 12 months

 Secondary outcome measures

 1. Explanatory measures; Timepoint(s): baseline and 4 months

 2. Health and social care utilisation and employment factors; Timepoint(s): baseline, 4 and 12 months